 Bandit is an 8 year old, off-track Thoroughbred gelding I adopted in October of 2015.
 Having rehabbed from a track injury, he started under saddle with me in November of 2015.
-Bandit has now completed his first season of USEA competition at beginner novice and novice and we are looking forward to another great year in 2018!
+Bandit has now completed his first season of USEA competition at beginner novice and novice and we are looking forward to a Training level move up by fall of 2018!

 VIDEOS COMING SOON!

 In Memorium: Seefari